 Scott set us up with Uphill Athlete coach Maya Seckinger to oversee our training.

-Maya said right off the bat, Jess would have to stop Mile High because excessive high intensity workouts inhibit a person’s ability to use fat.
-Our training regimen would revolve around accumulating a high volume of low to moderate intensity work because that’s what we’d be doing on the mountains: Sustaining six to 10 hours of daily low intensity work that would test our ability to utilize fat.
-Plus, because we would be carrying a backpack and moving up hill, we’d need to develop a solid strength base.
+Maya said right off the bat that Jess would have to stop Mile High because excessive high-intensity workouts inhibit a person’s ability to use fat.
+Our training regimen would revolve around accumulating a high volume of low-to-moderate-intensity work because that’s what we’d be doing on the mountains: sustaining 6 to 10 hours of daily low-intensity work that would test our ability to utilize fat.
+Plus, because we would be carrying a backpack and moving uphill, we’d need to develop a solid strength base.
 “The volume of work is way more important than intensity,” Scott said.
 “There is no training shortcut.
 A lot of fitness trainers don’t understand this.
 Intensity is never a supplement for duration, especially for the goal and event that you are training for.”

 It is no exaggeration to say that, without the methods outlined in Training for the New Alpinism, the trip would have been a bust.
-With the exception of the two professional mountaineers accompanying the trip (Sibusisu Vilane, who has achieved the Explorer’s Grand Slam and Ake, who has summited Kilimanjaro nearly seventy times in fifteen years), we were by far the fittest and the most resilient members of the group.
+With the exception of the two professional mountaineers accompanying the trip (Sibusisu Vilane, who has achieved the Explorer’s Grand Slam, and Ake, who has summited Kilimanjaro nearly 70 times in 15 years), we were by far the fittest and the most resilient members of the group.

 Jessica and I were able to successfully summit five mountains.
 Unfortunately, we had to descend from the Rwenzoris in Uganda without summiting two peaks when a foodborne illness swept through camp and hit Jess the worst. (“Don’t get sick,” Scott told us when we asked him for final advice prior to leaving for Africa.)
 However, we felt the real testament to our fitness was our experience on Kilimanjaro.